Open Doors

 Building this digital space has been as complex as the physical renovation, requiring similar attention to the JCB's traditions and future, to design and to user experience.
 We have learned so much in the pandemic about how the JCB can support and share inquiry into the early Americas, in large part through the essential service of our digital collections.
 We want to use what we have learned as we think about how we serve students, scholars, and communities near and far.

-During the JCB Open Doors on May 19 we will launch our new digital platform, Americana, which will bring together in one place all of our digital assets, allow users from around the world to create projects with these materials, and host our extensive and ongoing program of digital exhibitions.
+During the JCB Open Doors Ceremony, we also launched our digital platform, Americana, which will bring together in one place all of our digital assets, allow users from around the world to create projects with these materials, and host our extensive and ongoing program of digital exhibitions.

 Access Americana